NicoJanE/NicoJanE/README.md

 # About
 Hi, I’m Nico Jan a Software developer in the Netherlands.
-I’m interested in Development C/C++, Win API,C#, Python, Javascript, TypeScript and other computer languages and tools.
+I’m interested in general development, C/C++, Win API, C#, Python, Javascript, TypeScript and other computer languages and tools.
 I’m looking to collaborate on Open source.
 <br><br>

 ## My projects